What the Way You Hold Your Handbag Says About You

 In the crook of your elbow

 This approach depicts a flaunting of prestige and authority.
 You put priority on status and position, and can indicate that you are carrying a purse with a heftier price tag.
 While you may sometimes be referred to as “high maintenance,” you know what you expect to receive from the world.
-(Take this quiz to find out how high maintenance you really are.)
 According to Wood, the arm crook can carry the most width, so carrying a bigger bag signals that you like to be seen.
 “I see celebrities do this with their big double-handled high status bags.
 Part of it is the weight and breadth; if they don’t hold it this way, it makes their body look bigger and matronly in photos.
 If it’s held out more from your body, a common style practiced by A-listers, it depicts power.
 You’re wearing the bag as if it’s a badge of honor or an award.
 You feel as if you’ve got a sense of superiority.”

 In your hand